The orbital stability of the periodic traveling wave solutions to the defocusing complex modified Korteweg-de Vries equation

 \textbf{ 4.
 The Lax pair and squared eigenfunction connection}\\ To show the spectral stability, we aim to construct the connection between the linear stability problem and the Lax pair.
 Equation~(\ref{lcmkdv}) is an integrable equation with a Lax pair, i.e., a pair of two first-order linear ODEs

 where

 with

 The compatibility condition $\Psi_{yt}=\Psi_{ty}$ is equivalent to (\ref{lcmkdv}).
 From the first equation of (\ref{sjp}), one conclude that the Lax spectral problem with Lax parameter $\xi$ is self adjoint.
-Therefore we define the Lax spectrum:
+Therefore, the Lax spectrum is a subset of the real line

 Restricting to $\phi(y)=e^{i\theta y}r(y)$, we get

 where

 Since $\hat{A}$, $\hat{B}$ and $\hat{C}$ are independent of $t$, one could write $\Psi(y,t)$ as